algolia/sphinx-docsearch/README.md

 This extension supports Python versions 3.8 and later and Sphinx versions 5 and later.

+For a list of supported themes, see [HTML theme support](https://sphinx-docsearch.readthedocs.io/themes.html)

 ## Install

 Install the `sphinx-docsearch` package: